univox-students/univox-students.github.io/docs/introduction/it_officer.md

 ### It would be difficult to find someone to fill up this position
 - It will be even harder to find someone to manage this website if we do not have the post in the first place.
+- I am happy to host generic website trainings (fun fact: we have a webspace).

+## Expected commitment of an IT officer
+The role description is taken from the [Univ JCR Standing Order](https://www.univjcr.com/_files/ugd/8c6179_61a838da185943f9bedc8752d999e18f.pdf) - see Appendix A point 11.

+- taking the lead to maintain and update the WCR website;
+- liaise between the WCR and College IT Officers about matters arising from the computing services provided by either the College or University;
+- ensure the content of the website is accurate and up to date and to promote the usage of the website by the members of the WCR;
+- add features requested by the WCR to the website, or work with the WCR to find a compromise that can be implemented should a suggested feature is unfeasible.
+- (work with the College Communication and Development Offices) to ensure that the website complies with the College branding guides.
+- (work with the WCR Students with Disabilities and Accessibility Officer and the College disability officers) to ensure the website is accessible by the members of the WCR;
+- maintain a documentation for the management of the WCR website, (and actively providing IT training to the postgraduate community).

+### Access to the server
+Server access could be granted to President, Secretary and IT Officer.

+### Handover

+There should be a **one** term handover period between the incumbent and non-incumbent IT Officers, to ensure the non-incumbent officer understands both their role and the inner workings of the website.